tommi1hirvonen/Biflow/CONTRIBUTING.md

 **Update existing classes**

+- EnvironmentSnapshot
+  - Add any potential new endpoint collections to the environment snapshot.
+Take care not to serialize any sensitive data (use the JsonSensitive attribute for sensitive properties).
 - StepType
-  - Add a new enum value for the new step type
+  - Add enum value for new step type
   - Apply the `[Category]` and `[Description]` attributes to the new enum value.
+- Step
+  - Add JsonDerivedType attribute for the new step type
+- ParameterType

+### Biflow.DataAccess

+**Add new classes**

+- FooStepEntityTypeConfiguration
+- FooStepExecutionEntityTypeConfiguration
+- If FooStep supports parameters
+  - FooStepParameterEntityTypeConfiguration
-- SqlConnectionInfo
+  - FooStepExecutionParameterEntityTypeConfiguration

-  - If the new step type relies on a SQL connection, add navigation property from SqlConnectionInfo to a list of steps of the new type
+**Update existing classes**

 - AppDbContext
   - Add DbSet<> property for FooStep
-  - Add discriminator mapping for FooStepExecution
-  - Add discriminator mapping for FooStepExecutionAttempt
-  - Add discriminator mapping for FooStep
+  - Add DbSet<> property for any potential new endpoints
+- StepEntityTypeConfiguration
+- StepExecutionEntityTypeConfiguration
+- StepExecutionAttemptEntityTypeConfiguration
 - If FooStep supports parameters
-    - Add discriminator mapping for FooStepParameter
-    - Add navigation property mapping between FooStep and FooStepParameter
-    - Add discriminator mapping for FooStepExecutionParameter
-    - Add navigation property mapping between FooStepExecution and FooStepExecutionParameter
+  - StepParameterEntityTypeConfiguration
+  - StepExecutionParameterEntityTypeConfiguration
 - DuplicatorExtensions
     - Add potential new navigation paths that should be considered when copying steps and jobs.

-### Biflow.Database

-**Update existing tables**

-- Step
-  - Add new step type identifier to the step type check constraint
-  - Add new columns required by the new step type (based on FooStep class definition)
-- StepParameter (only if step supports parameters)
-  - Add new step type identifier to the parameter type check constraint
-  - Add possible new columns required by the new step type (based on FooStepParameter class definition)
-- ExecutionStep
+- EnvironmentSnapshotBuilder
-  - Add new step type identifier to the step type check constraint
-  - Add new columns required by the new step type (sames as in Step table)
+  - Initialize potential new endpoint collections
-- ExecutionStepAttempt
+- Extensions
-  - Add new step type identifier to the step type check constraint
-  - Add new columns required by the new step type (based on FooStepExecutionAttempt class)
-- ExecutionStepParameter (only if step supports parameters)
-  - Add new step type identifier to the parameter type check constraint
-  - Add possible new columns required by the new step type (same as in StepParameter table)
+  - Include new step type in execution graph query

 ### Biflow.Executor.Core

 **Add new classes**

 - FooStepExecutor
-  - Implements IStepExecutor<,>
+  - Inherits StepExecutor<FooStepExecution,FooStepExecutionAttempt>

 **Update existing classes**

 - JobExecutorFactory
   - Add possible new navigation property include statements to the initial execution load command.
-- Extensions
-  - Register new StepOrchestrator service using the new step executor class.
-- StepOrchestratorProvider
-  - Add mapping from FooStepExecution and FooStepExecutionAttempt to the appropriate step orchestrator and executor.

 ### Biflow.Ui